bendjedoud/Delphi-Windows-and-Android-Helpers/README.md

 # Delphi Windows and Android Helpers
+Note: Use these units and packages in Delphi 10.2 Tokyo and later.

 Delphi Helper:
   Some helper units contain a lot of codes.
-  Note: First, install packages, then start using samples below:
+  Note 1: You don't need to install packages.
+Just compile once (For trust) and add directory to Type Library in Delphi, then start using samples below

 Android Statusbar:
   Sample for changing Status Bar Color in Android from Delphi.